Placement of the Wiring

 Inside the Cabinetry

-If you have recently installed LED under cabinet lighting and you are tired of looking at the cables and wires, you might want to minimize their appearance.
-You also don’t want to hide them inside the cabinet, because it can get quite bulky.
+If you have recently installed LED under cabinet lighting and you're tired of looking at the cables and wires, you might want to minimize their appearance.

 Cable Protectors are easily mountable, easy to hide or conceal cables and wires, and very cost-effective.
 What’s not to love about them?